 Manzanar National Historic Site General Management Plan was completed in 1996.
-The historic site was established in 1992 "to provide for the protection and interpretation of historical, cultural, and natural resources associated with the relocation of Japanese Americans during World War II..."(Public Law 102-248).
+The historic site was established in 1992 "to provide for the protection and interpretation of historical, cultural, and natural resources associated with the relocation of Japanese Americans during World War II..."
+(Public Law 102-248).
 Manzanar National Historic Site and Minidoka Internment National Monument are similar in their purpose, significance, and types of desired future conditions and resources.

 A Japanese Americans in World War II National Historic Landmark Theme Study prepared by the NPS is underway.
 This theme study was authorized by Congress under the same legislation that designated Manzanar National Historic Site.
 The study will provide information about the historic context, associated property types, geographical data, a summary of identification and evaluation methods, and recommendations for federal action.
-A draft study was completed in 2005.
+A draft study is expected in 2005.

-The National Park Service conducted a Study of Alternatives for the Bainbridge Island Japanese American Memorial in Washington State.
+The National Park Service is conducting a Study of Alternatives for the Bainbridge Island Japanese American Memorial in Washington State.
 In 2002, Congress authorized the NPS to develop the long-term management options for the site.
 Thematically, Eagledale Ferry Dock is closely related to Minidoka Internment National Monument and Manzanar National Historic Site.
 The Bainbridge Island Nikkei were the first to be forcibly removed from their homes under Executive Order 9066.
 They were sent to Manzanar in March 1942 and transferred to Minidoka in 1943.
-The final study was delivered to Congress on May 1, 2006 and recommends the addition of the Bainbridge Island site to Minidoka Internment National Monument as a satellite site, rather than as a separate new unit of the National Park System.
-Congress may or may not make a final decision about any federal designation of the site.
+A draft study is expected in 2005.